SUMMER SALE! Limited time offer on TOURNAMENT SAVAGERY + 1 Month Pro Free - $999 $799. Offer ends: {{date}}

 In a cash game, the relationship between chips and money is trivial: one $100 chip is worth exactly $100.
 Winning 1,000 chips gains you exactly as much as losing 1,000 chips costs you.

 Tournaments break this relationship completely.
-In a tournament the prize pool is fixed — winning every chip in play earns you first place, not every dollar.
-This creates a non-linear relationship between your chip count and your real dollar equity that shifts with every hand played and every player who busts.
+In a tournament the prize pool is fixed, winning every chip in play earns you first place, not every dollar.
+This creates a nolinear relationship between your chip count and your real dollar equity, a key reason whICM and chip EV diverge so dramatically that shifts with every hand played and every player who busts.

 A chip lost is worth more than a chip gained.
 Near the bubble, losing your stack can cost 10–20× more in dollar terms than winning the same number of chips would gain.
-This asymmetry — quantified by ICM — governs every meaningful decision from the bubble to the final table.
+This asymmetry, quantified by ICM, gov every meaningful decision from the bubble to the final table.

-How ICM calculates your dollar equity — and why what is ICM in poker matters
+How ICM calculates your dollar equity — and why it matters

 ICM takes two inputs: every remaining player’s chip count, and the payout structure.
 From these, it estimates the probability of each player finishing in every possible position, then sums the prize from each outcome.